cavo789/blog/blog/XXX/markitdown/index.md

 </details>

-As you can see, that file is quite straight-forward: we'll start from a Python image, install the utility and just create a folder called `in` where we'll put files we wish to convert.
+As you can see, that file is quite straightforward: we'll start from a Python image, install the utility and just create a folder called `in` where we'll put files we wish to convert.

 We'll build the image by running `docker build -t markitdown .`.
 So, now, we've our own image called `markitdown`.

 Now, we'll create a Docker container and jump in it just by running this command: `docker run -it --rm -v .:/in markitdown /bin/sh`.
 The `-v .:/in` part means: we'll share our local folder with the container.
-So every files we'll put in our `/tmp/markitdown` folder will be accessible inside the container; in the `/in` folder.
+So every file we'll put in our `/tmp/markitdown` folder will be accessible inside the container; in the `/in` folder.

 I've put some files in my `/tmp/markitdown` folder: